johnwesleyquintero/my-stack-template/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!

+## Pull Request Process

+1. Update the README.md with details of changes to the interface, if applicable.
+2. The PR will be merged once you have the sign-off of at least one other developer.

 ## Any contributions you make will be under the MIT Software License